Patient education: Complementary and alternative therapies for rheumatoid arthritis (Beyond the Basics)

 Complementary and alternative medicine (CAM) has been defined by the National Center for Complementary and Alternative Medicine as "a group of diverse medical and healthcare systems, practices, and products that are not presently considered to be part of conventional medicine."
 I like and generally prefer the simpler term of "non-mainstream" therapies, but will largely refer to them as "CAM" as that remains common practice.
 For some CAM practices, there is scientific evidence that a treatment is both beneficial and safe.
 For most, evidence is lacking or inconclusive.

-Some patients who use CAM therapies are dissatisfied with conventional or established (“mainstream”) medical treatments.
+Some patients who use CAM therapies are dissatisfied with conventional or established ("mainstream") medical treatments.
 Others find that CAM appeals to their values and beliefs about health and life.
 Being diagnosed with RA and living with the disease can be a frightening, exhausting, and demanding experience.
 CAM appeals to many people because these treatments appear to offer a chance to feel better and to decrease uncomfortable symptoms such as pain and fatigue.
+Some patients feel that certain CAM therapies offer them opportunities to "control" an otherwise unpredictable disease.

 A number of other topics about RA are available separately.
 (See "Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)" and "Patient education: Rheumatoid arthritis treatment (Beyond the Basics)" and "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)" and "Patient education: Rheumatoid arthritis and pregnancy (Beyond the Basics)".)